 Ford will open the order books for the hotter versions of the 2021 Mustang Mach-E on April 28.
 The high-performance Mach-E GT starts at $61,600 and features two electric motors producing 480 hp and 600 lb-ft of torque combined.
 If that’s not enough, the Mach-E GT Performance Edition bumps torque output to 634 lb-ft, cutting 0 to 60 mph time to 3.5 seconds versus the standard GT’s 3.8 seconds.
 That comes with a sizable price bump, though, because the Mach-E GT Performance Edition costs $66,000.

 The Mustang Mach-E GT is distinguished from standard models with 20-inch alloy wheels shod in 245/45R20 all-season tires, red brake calipers, larger 385-mm front and 316 — mm rear brake pads, a nine-speaker B&O Sound audio system, multicolor interior ambient lighting, and front sport seats with copper metallic stitching and piping.
 The Mustang Mach-e GT Performance Edition adds summer tires, MagneRide magnetic suspension, and Brembo front brakes.
-However, the additional performance comes at the cost of overall driving range because Ford expects the Performance Edition to only get a 235-mile EPA rating on a charge.
-The standard Mach-E GT should be able to travel 250 miles before needing to recharge.
+However, the additional performance comes at the cost of overall driving range because the Performance Edition gets 260 miles of range per charge, officially.
+The standard Mach-E GT is officially rated at 270 miles per charge.

 All Mach-E GT and Mach-E GT Performance models with the Ford Co-Pilot 360 Active 2.0 package will be available with BlueCruise, which enables hands-free semi-autonomous driving over 100,000 miles of roads.